 The Morality of Cloning

-I answered a question on the morality of cloning on 29 July 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the morality of cloning on Philosophy in Action Radio on 29 July 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 If cloning humans were possible, would it be wrong?
 Most people think that cloning humans, if possible, would be terribly immoral and creepy.
 What are their arguments?
 Are those arguments right or wrong?
 Also, would cloning a person without his or her consent be some kind of rights violation?